toomuchspaghetti/game-bridge/README.md

 ### for factorio:

-1. on the machine that hosts game server:
+1. on the machine that hosts the game server:

     `python3 main.py --server -P 34197 -p 12345`